With trade deadline looming, Bulls show off that team chemistry in win

 Not just with the front office and coaching staff either.

-Both Zach LaVine and DeMar DeRozan made their feelings known privately and publicly, insisting that they valued the chemistry and closeness of this roster, and felt healthy bodies back would be all the additions they would need to push for an Eastern Conference playoff run.
+Both Zach LaVine and DeMar DeRozan made their feelings known, insisting that they valued the chemistry and closeness of this roster, and felt healthy bodies back would be all the additions they would need to push for an Eastern Conference playoff run.

 That’s carried a lot of weight within the locker room.